projectceladon/celadon-documentation/source/getting_started/install-run.rst

 Click the **Browse** button, enter the folder contains the content of the unzipped flashfile, open the **flash.json** configuration file, and simply press the **Start to flash** button to start the installation.

+**Note:**
+    Some |NUC| storage size is huge(e.g. 128G, 256G ), wipe data will take a long time.
+In view of this situation, we add two new flash configure(Blank_without_lock, Update_without_lock) in PFT, These configures allow device flash end without lock, so that wipe data required by lock/unlock can be skipped.
+General developers can select Blank_without_lock to reduce flash time.

 Reboot to Android UI
 --------------------